damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ## Subscription Entity

 ### Get-AzServiceBusSubscription
-- Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
 - Parameter `-MaxCount` has been removed.
 Use `-Skip` and `-Top` for pagination use cases.

 ### New-AzServiceBusSubscription
-- Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
 - Input type of parameters `-DefaultMessageTimeToLive`, `-AutoDeleteOnIdle`, `-LockDuration`, `-DuplicateDetectionHistoryTimeWindow` has been changed from System.String to System.Timespan.
 Hence, ISO 8601 format for timespan can NO longer be fed as input to these parameters.
 Please use New-TimeSpan cmdlet object to construct Timespan variables.
 Please refer https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/new-timespan?view=powershell-7.2 to know more about New-TimeSpan.

 ### Set-AzServiceBusSubscription
-- Input type of parameter `-InputObject` and Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
 -
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.

 ### Remove-AzServiceBusSubscription
-- Input type of parameter `-InputObject` and Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ## Private Endpoints

 ### Approve-AzServiceBusPrivateEndpointConnection
-- Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateEndpointConnectionAttributes` to
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateEndpointConnectionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IPrivateEndpointConnection`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### Deny-AzServiceBusPrivateEndpointConnection
-- Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateEndpointConnectionAttributes` to
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateEndpointConnectionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IPrivateEndpointConnection`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.